 The most important document when selling a car is the certificate of title.
 If there is a lien on the title, the lienholder must release interest in the vehicle before the car is sold.
 This can be achieved either by the seller paying off the car or by the lienholder providing a letter of lien release.
 If you can’t pay off the car, then a lien release statement from your lienholder must be submitted to the DMV.

 Whether you need a bill of sale depends on how old the title is.
 If your title has spots on the back for an odometer reading and a purchase price, then you do not need a bill of sale.
 However, if your title is old enough, it may not have spots on the title for those two important items.
 If that’s the case, then you need to use Arkansas’ official bill of sale and odometer disclosure statement.
 On this form, you enter basic vehicle information like the year, make, and model plus the odometer reading, the purchase price, and signatures from both the buyer and the seller.
-If the vehicle is eleven model years old or older, you don’t need to disclose the odometer reading.
 While a bill of sale isn’t required for every private party vehicle sale in Arkansas, it’s always a good idea to have one.
 Both the seller and buyer should retain a copy of the Bill of Sale.